 Etsuko Yamada from Japan Sports Council echoed this, saying: “The practical implementation of the model indicators framework will lead to a strong evidence-based policy-making process.”

-The framework is the first international initiative to support data collection on sport’s impact on the SDGs – particularly on good health, equality education, good governance and gender equality - areas to which sport does not directly relate but can contribute.
+The framework is the first international initiative to support data collection on sport’s impact on the SDGs – particularly on good health, quality education, good governance and gender equality - areas to which sport does not directly relate but can contribute.

 Canada, Jamaica, Mauritius, Namibia, the Commonwealth Games Federation and International Paralympic Committee are among countries and organisations using the framework in support of data collection, and whose officials shared the lessons learned during the adoption the framework.